unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/02_entity-stores/01_model-data.md

 ### Type

 The property's type.
-There are two main categories of types: primitive and complex.
+There are two main categories of types: primitive and relations.
+We'll cover relations in the next section.
 All possible types for a property are listed in the **Datatype** drop-down menu.

-#### Primitive types

 The primitive types available in the Entity Store are *String*, *Integer*, *Date*, *Boolean*, *Double*, *Long*, and *Float*.

-#### Complex types (relations)

-The type of a property can be that of an entity in the Entity Store.
-In this case, the property is considered to be a relation to another entity type.

-There are three types of relations available: association, aggregation, and composition.

-##### Association and aggregation relations

-Currently, association and aggregation relations have the same semantics: they represent a reference to another object.
-In practice this means that one object will contain a reference to another object through knowledge of the referred object's primary key.

-##### Composition relation

-The particularity of the “composition” relation is that if entity A is “composed” by entity B, then deleting a data entry of type A will result in the deletion of the data entries of type B that compose it.

 ### Min occurs and Max occurs